theajack/selon/README.md

 Clear the data

-Empty the data of the BQL object.
+Empty the data of the Selon object.
 The array type selon's data is set to [], and the object type is set to {} or null

 'Return value: data'